-To get the push notifications you send, your app users who use an Apple device (iOS) have to opt in to receive them.
+To get the push notifications you send, your app users with Apple devices (iOS) have to opt in to receive them.
 Users on Android are automatically opted in to get push notifications — but they can opt out at any time.

 That means that — regardless of the platform they use — some percentage of your app users will never see your push notifications.
 That percentage will vary for each brand, but is often around 50%.

-To reach those users you’ll need mobile messaging tools that can reach app users regardless of whether they’ve opted in to push notifications.
-Those tools include in-app messages, an in-app message center (essentially an inbox for your app) and mobile wallet passes (which you can use to reach your customers even if you don’t have an app).
+To reach those users you’ll need messaging tools that can reach app users regardless of whether they’ve opted in to push notifications.
+Those tools include in-app messages, an in-app message center (essentially an inbox for your app), web push notifications and mobile wallet passes (which you can use to reach your customers even if you don’t have an app).

 Aside from helping you make sure you reach app users who have opted out of push, combining these additional mobile messaging tools with push notifications can make your mobile messages exponentially more effective.